 What type of books do Lioncrest Publish?

-As mentioned above, Lioncrest focus on non fiction including business, self development and memoir.
-A list of featured titles as shown on their website can be found below to give further insight into the types of work typically published by Lioncrest.
+As mentioned above, Lioncrest focuses on nonfiction, including business, self-development, and memoirs.
+A list of featured titles, as shown on their website, can be found below to give further insight into the types of work typically published by Lioncrest.

 What are the alternatives to Lioncrest Publishing?

 Secondly, a writer could consider making a submission to a conventional publisher.
-The prestige and potential for financial reward that comes with having one’s submission accepted are enormous but the stiff competition and elongated submission processes themselves are often off putting.
+The prestige and potential for a financial reward that comes with having one’s submission accepted are enormous, but the stiff competition and elongated submission processes themselves are often off-putting.

 Lioncrest Publishing Review – Final Opinion

-Secondly, a Google search for the company shows they currently hold a 3 out of 5 star rating which is well below average for this type of company.
-There are many others who have much higher reviews which begs the question why.
+Secondly, a Google search for the company shows they currently hold a 3 out of 5-star rating, which is well below average for this type of company.
+There are many others who have much higher reviews which beg the question why.

 Lioncrest may well be worth pursuing for writers with ample time on their hands whose work fits into their ethos, but for those without, it’s likely that there will be other options more aligned with their goals.